-Specially created for the exhibition “SIGNALWEGE” in the Rudolf Virchow Center for Experimental Biomedicine in Würzburg, Break it Down uses dance and rap music to explore complex issues involving science and religion and to find connections between the two.
+Developed especially for the SIGNALWEGE exhibition at the Rudolf Virchow Center for Experimental Biomedicine in Würzburg, Break it Down uses dance and rap music to open up complex scientific and religious issues and find connections.

-Scientific consultation: Dr. Katrin Heinze, Prof. Dr. Caroline Kisker, Dr. Sonja Lorenz und Dr. Ann Wehman.
+Scientific consultation: Dr. Katrin Heinze, Prof. Dr. Caroline Kisker, Dr. Sonja Lorenz and Dr. Ann Wehman.
 Further support: Jessica Lutz, Jugendkirche Würzburg.
-Co-production video: SkyscreamArts
+Co-production video: SkyscreamArts.

 The exhibition, curated by Ulrike Lorenz and Anne Vieth, was part of the German Bishops’ Conference’s art project celebrating the 50th anniversary of the Second Vatican Council, called Freude und Hoffnung, Trauer und Angst.